peteriz/runnn/README.md

   param6: [1,2,3]
 ```

-## Features
+## Upcoming Features

-- define yaml syntax for features
-  - hyperparameter key for running hyperparameter search
+- [ ] Define hyperparameter key in yaml for generating a list of commands for hyperparameter search
-  - support multi-processing (running hp search in parallel)
+- [ ] Add support for multi-processing hyperparameter runs in parallel with progress bar

-- runnn.py arguments:
+- `runnn.py` arguments:

-  [ ] run
+  - [X] run
-  [ ] generate run command and print
+  - [X] generate run command and print
-  [ ] if hyperparameter exist will run or print all commands
+  - [ ] if hyperparameter exist will run or print all commands
-  [ ] hyperparameter support: lists of argument, range as float/int, count (number of random draws)
+  - [ ] hyperparameter support: lists of argument, range as float/int, count (number of random draws)

-- create setup.py with `runnn` command and and pip package
+- [X] Create setup.py with `runnn` command and and pip package